simon-ritchie/apysc/docstring_markdowns/apysc/_event/event.md

 - `this`: VariableNameInterface
   - Instance that listening event (e.g., Sprite).
 - `type_name`: str or None, default None
   - Type name to set.
-Only specify when inherit this class.
+Only specify when inheriting this class.

 <hr>